 As the Agency noted, “OFCCP is rescinding the entire rule to return to the agency’s prior approach of aligning the Executive Order 11246 religious exemption with Title VII case law as applied to the facts and circumstances of each case.
 The rescission preserves the Executive Order 11246 religious exemption and does not change religious entities’ ability to pursue federal contracts.:

-This firm frequently represents organizations that qualify for the religious exemption in Title VII, federal contractors that qualify for the religious exemption in the regulations implementing E.O.
+This firm frequently represents organizations across a range of affiliations and denominations that qualify for the religious exemption in Title VII, federal contractors that qualify for the religious exemption in the regulations implementing E.O.
 11246, and organizations with activities that fit within the “ministerial exception” to the First Amendment.
 If your organization would benefit from additional information or assistance about any of these topics, please contact us.